 Believing that quality is created in the vineyard and honed in the cellar, we aim at crafting wines that will faithfully express the character of the region, the grapes, and the vintage year.

-Since 2005 we have been cultivating our vines organically without pesticides, herbicides and commercial fertilizers, our estate is the first and only organic one in the whole Tokaj region.
-Furthermore, our winery is the only biodynamic winery certified by Demeter in whole Hungary.
+Since 2005 we have been cultivating our vines organically without pesticides, herbicides and commercial fertilizers, our estate is the first organic one in the whole Tokaj region.
+Furthermore, our winery is a biodynamic winery certified by Demeter.

 We take a passionate interest in the long-term health of the soil.
 Vineyard work is timed to the cycles of the sun, moon and the planets.
 We respect rhythm and balance of nature targeting one objective: to harvest grapes of finest quality.
 We stress the ongoing reconstruction and replanting of the unique micro-terraces that fell into oblivion during socialism.